tangjie133/DFRobot_LIS/python/raspberrypi/README.md

 ## Summary

-Provide an RaspberryPi library to get Three-axis acceleration by reading data from H3LIS200DL.
+Provide an RaspberryPi library to get Three-axis acceleration by reading data from H3LIS200DL and LIS331HH.

 ## Installation